mqq-marek/ProjectEuler-254/README.md

 For g(60), n is 1233456679999999999999999999999

 You can notice now that, the n size increases very fast.
-That is a reason why finding incrementally such n that sf(n) = i for i > 70 will not work.
+That is a reason why finding incrementally such n that sf(n) = i for i > 55 starts to work very slowly.

 Python code is in file euler_day_01.py.
 Tests are in test_euler_day_01.py.